|Royal Fusiliers (City of London Regiment)||PS/6561||

 Courtesy Jennifer Teague

-Born in 1894, Norman worked as a joiner before the war.
+Born 10 January 1894, Norman worked as a joiner before the war.
 Enlisting in the Royal Fusiliers he entered France in November 1915.
 The Derbyshire Times dated 24th August 1918 reported him as a Prisoner of War, which he remained for nine months before repatriation.
 He married Iva C Paige in 1922 June qtr (Belper reg district).
 On the original Roll of Honour he is recorded as being a Private, however, the records indicate him to have been a Sergeant.

 After the war the family of Norman and Henry Victor Smith arranged for the Rood Screen to be returned and repaced in St Mary's Church in memory of their safe return.

 Derbyshire Courier, 17 August 1918

 CRICH SOLDIER AND TREATMENT IN GERMANY

 Mr and Mrs J R Smith of Ashbourne House, Crich, who had heard nothing from their son, Sgt Norman Smith, for over three months, were greatly relieved to get news of him on Wednesday of last week.
 Writing from an internment camp at Kriegsfangenin, Nitsche, on 13th April, Sgt Smith says he was taken prisoner during the German push on 5 April.
 "I was lucky to get out of it alive," he says.
 A card and another letter have also been received from him, and he states that he is quite well and has no complaints to make with regard to the treatment is receiving.
 Sgt Smith, who has seen considerable fighting with the Royal Fusiliers, to which she was attached, crossed to France nearly three years ago.
 He joined the Public Schools’ Battalion on entering the army, being an old Wirksworth Grammar School boy.
 His youngest brother, Hy V. Smith, is in France.

 CRICH, LEA & HOLLOWAY